facebookincubator/GeoLift/website/docs/GettingStarted/InstallingR.md

 ## 2. Installing the GeoLift Package

-Since GeoLift is currently only available on GitHub, the `devtools` package is a pre-requisite to install it.
+Since GeoLift is currently only available on GitHub, the `remotes` package is a pre-requisite to install it.
 If you haven't installed this package yet, first run:

 ```
-install.packages("devtools", repos='http://cran.us.r-project.org')
+install.packages("remotes", repos='http://cran.us.r-project.org')
 ```

 Moreover, GeoLift relies on an implementation of Augmented Synthetic Control Models which can be found in the `augsynth` package, which is also hosted on GitHub.
 It is important to install it before moving on to GeoLift.

 ```
-devtools::install_github("ebenmichael/augsynth")
+remotes::install_github("ebenmichael/augsynth")
 ```

 Finally, we can install the `GeoLift` package with the following command:

 ```
-devtools::install_github("facebookincubator/GeoLift")
+remotes::install_github("facebookincubator/GeoLift")
 ```

 ---